 Family Friendly Things to do in London at Night

 One of the most unique experiences in London to do in the evening or even during the day for that matter is Skygarden.
+This is one of the best things to do in London for couples.

 Located on the 35th floor of 20 Fenchurch Street is the highest garden in the city which offers stunning views over the top of the city in all directions.